 90 Best Reggae Songs for Weddings

 These are the best Reggae songs for weddings to get people on the dance floor!
 We would like to consider reggae more than just music created in Jamaican region.
 However, the roots of reggae music date back to the late 60’s in Jamaica.

-Reggae music can be split into two sub-genres today – Reggae (slower waltz/two-step tempo) and Dancehall (faster dance/pop tempo style).
+Reggae music can be split into two sub-genres today – Reggae (slower-paced than ska but faster than rocksteady) and Dancehall (faster dance/pop tempo style).
 We will attempt to highlight a couple below.
 Some of the contemporary music styles have received an international appeal to be featured on many Top-40 playlists globally.

 A clear distinction we want to make is that many times Calypso/Soca music is usually categorized as Reggae music which it is not.
 Those genres are bread from Caribbean islands such as Trinidad and Tobago, Barbados, Grenada, etc. We do notice that many music services like iTunes, Spotify and the like categorize that music style as Reggae.
 We are referring to songs like Bunji Garlin – Differentology, Kevin Lyttle – Turn Me On, Machel Montano – Fast Wine, Rupee – Tempted to Touch, etc. We are not considering them Reggae music.